About This Blog

 The history of Australia shares many key similarities with America – colonialisation, multi-cultural settlement and genocidal atrocities meted out on its indigenous peoples.
 But colonial Australia, unlike America, was not distinguished by legendary rebellions and revolution.
 In fact, the event we … Continue reading

-4th December 1969 The Assassination of Fred Hampton
+4th December 1969 The Murder of Fred Hampton

-Forty-three years ago today – Fred Hampton, the 21-year-old deputy chairman of the Illinois chapter of the Black Panther Party and the most inspiring young African-American leader to emerge in the wake of Malcolm X and Martin Luther King Jr. – … Continue reading
+Today we pay tribute to and recall the shocking circumstances surrounding the murder of Fred Hampton – 21-year-old deputy chairman of the Illinois chapter of the Black Panther Party and considered by many to be the most inspiring young African-American leader to emerge in the wake … Continue reading

 5th December 1931 The Suicide of Vachel Lindsay